fertab/hp-ams/README.md

 # hp-ams

 This is a Helm Chart for deploying `hp-ams` in an Openshift cluster (v4.14) or any k8 cluster that is running over an HPE iLO 6 baremetal infrastructure using a `DaemonSet`.
 This chart includes required configurations for RBAC, SecurityContextConstraints (SCC), and other customizations.
-It is also included the instructions to build your own container image for the software.
+It is also included the instructions to build your own container image of this software.

 ---
 ## 📌 Requirements